9th November 2020

 According to Simon, its proximity to Nottingham is also likely to make it particularly appealing.
 He said: “Despite feeling independent from everything, it’s close to everything too.
 You have the easiest possible access to the local countryside, as well as to Nottingham city centre and to the local amenities and attractions that we at Peter James Homes know so well.”

 After eight years of preparatory work to achieve the award of residential allocation for the land, the 178-house development represents the largest project we have ever undertaken and Simon is keen for it to provide tangible benefits for Nottingham locals, as well as for homebuyers.

 He said: “The Phase One plan has been created in close collaboration with the council in order to make sure it meets the growing need for new homes in the local region without disrupting the loveliness of the local landscapes.

 “We’re looking to achieve that by using local people and local subcontractors, so in terms of its location, its planning, its construction and its benefits, it really is a Nottingham development for Nottingham people.”

 While a lot of recent developments in and around Nottingham have tended to prioritise three and four-bedroom homes, the sloping L-shaped site at Bramcote will incorporate plenty of two and three-bedroom houses.
-It will also use a slightly more traditional brick and render approach than Peter James Homes is generally known for, helping it blend sympathetically with the rural feel of the site.
+It will also use a slightly more traditional brick and render approach, helping it blend sympathetically with the rural feel of the site.